 A: Essentially a closed adoption takes place when a child’s biological parents and the adopting family do not exchange identifying information about each other while, on the other hand, an open adoption involves the birth family and the the adoptive family exchanging such information.
 Historically, most adoptions conducted in the United States were closed in order to prevent the child and their biological parents from finding each other in the future, however, open adoptions are very common today and it is not unusual for all parties to an adoption to remain in each other’s lives.

 Q: I’m interested in adopting a teenager, will he or she have a say in the adoption process?

 A: Yes, in Mississippi a child who is 14 years old or older will be included in the adoption process to some extent and must consent to the adoption before it can be finalized.

 Reach Out to Us for Help with Your Case

-Here at the law office of Derek L. Hall, PLLC, our experienced Jackson adoption attorneys regularly provide representation to clients throughout Mississippi who are seeking to adopt a child.
+Here at the law office of Derek L. Hall, PC, our experienced Jackson adoption attorneys regularly provide representation to clients throughout Mississippi who are seeking to adopt a child.
 The adoption process is complicated and can at times be confusing, but having a competent family law attorney by your side every step of the way will help ensure that this life changing process progresses as smoothly as possible.
 To get started contact our Jackson office today to schedule your free initial consultation.